Gregory A. Prince Mormon Studies Collection

 The Senator Reed Smoot research files all focus on the Congressional hearings about whether the United States Senate should seat Senator Reed Smoot, an apostle in the Church of Jesus Christ of Latter-day Saints, elected by the Utah legislature in 1903.
 The hearings began in 1904 and continued until 1907, when a Senate vote failed to achieve the two-thirds majority required to expel a member.
 This allowed Smoot to retain his seat.

-Audiovisual materials consist primarily of CDs and DVDs of interviews about a 2006 church history tour and KJZZ Television scholar interviews both related to the Joseph Smith Papers Project and a media kit, "The House of the Lord."
+Audiovisual materials consist primarily of CDs and DVDs chiefly of interviews about a 2006 church history tour and KJZZ Television scholar interviews both related to the Joseph Smith Papers Project and a media kit, "The House of the Lord."

 The collection also includes 53 boxes of rare books which will be cataloged separately.
 A significant part of the collections has been included in the University’s circulating collection.